 - Usage: High acid cleaners like High Acid Cleaner FP® are ideal for deep cleaning in high-traffic areas and around heavy machinery.
 They are formulated to dissolve tough stains, mineral deposits, and inorganic matter that accumulate in commercial kitchens.

 - Effectiveness: High acid cleaners dissolve mineral deposits and inorganic matter, making them ideal for areas with hard water stains.
-They are particularly useful in places where buildup occurs frequently, such as grout lines, dishwashing machine tanks, and other areas exposed to hard water.
+They are instrumental in places where buildup occurs frequently, such as grout lines, dishwashing machine tanks, and other areas exposed to hard water.

 Organic Acids

-- Citric Acid: This is a gentler acid that’s often used in less intense cleaning situations.
-It’s great for maintaining cleanliness without harsh chemicals.
-Citric acid is suitable for daily cleaning tasks where a less aggressive approach is needed.
+- Citric Acid: This gentler acid is often used in less intense cleaning situations.
+It’s great for maintaining cleanliness without harsh chemicals and is suitable for daily cleaning tasks where a less aggressive approach is needed.

 - Acid Replacement Cleaner F-2002: This acid-free cleaning solution is an alternative for surfaces that need regular cleaning without the risks of corrosive chemicals.
-Acid Replacement Cleaner F-2002 is effective for maintaining a clean environment while also being safer for surfaces and staff handling.
+It is effective for maintaining a clean environment while being safer for surfaces and staff handling.

 Inorganic Acids